heinovski/plafosim/README.md

 **NOTE**: This requires installation of ffmpeg.

+## Documentation

+Documentation is available via this README and [our paper](https://www.tkn.tu-berlin.de/bib/heinovski2021scalable/).
+Further, technical documentation is available via python docstrings and comments in the code.

+**NOTE**: A proper documentation is still under development.

 ## Extending PlaFoSim

 In order to extend PlaFoSim, you first need ot install it from source.